 - Purchase the complete Expat Arrivals Austria Guide (PDF)

-Austria is renowned for its efficient and well-maintained public transport facilities.
+Getting around in Austria is simple and straightforward, with efficient and well-maintained public transport facilities throughout the country.
 Trains are the easiest means of travel between cities, while buses connect many of the smaller towns to the main rail network.
-This integrated transport system is the easiest way to get around Austria and ensures that expats have access to easy and affordable travel.
-Cars are also popular and Austria’s road network is extensive, connecting the country to all of its neighbours.
-High-speed motorways are also easily accessible.
+Cars are also popular and Austria’s road network is extensive.

-Healthcare in Austria is of the standard that most Western expats are familiar with.
-The system is funded by a number of compulsory public insurance schemes and it covers the entire population.
-Expats that are EU citizens can get access to treatment provided that they have a European Health Insurance Card while those from outside the EU should arrange for temporary health insurance until they are officially registered and covered by the Austrian public health system.
+Healthcare in Austria is of an excellent standard, too.
+EU citizens can get access to treatment provided that they have a European Health Insurance Card.
+Those from outside of the EU should arrange for temporary health insurance until they are officially registered and covered by the Austrian public health system.

 Capital city: Vienna (also largest city)